 While working in senior roles in the Department of Computing and Management Sciences and the Sheffield Business School I developed 5 major Masters programmes for the ICT and Business Administration sectors, delivered in the UK, Europe, the Gulf and Hong Kong.
 I was also a member of the teaching faculty of Learning Tree International Inc. delivering ICT management courses in the UK, US, Canada, Sweden and Italy to a diverse set of clients ranging from the Italian banking sector to NASA.

-Experience of leading a BT-sponsored research project involving schools and as a Performance Management Governor in a local school, led to me joining the leadership team in the School of Education in 2000 and subsequently taking up the post of Head of Professional Development for the Faculty of Development and Society.
+Experience of leading a BT-sponsored research project involving schools and as a Performance Management Governor in a local school, led to me joining the leadership team in the School of Education in 2000 and subsequently taking up the post of Head of Professional Development for the College of Social Sciences and Arts.
 These roles involved leading the development of our postgraduate programmes and the development of substantial strategic relationships with key partners in the wider education sector.

 In the last few years this has involved a wide range of activities including representing the HEI sector as Chair of the UCET CPD committee, working with the Teaching Agency on national Postgraduate programmes , developing new partnerships with other HEIs in the national MTL and regional NPQICL programmes, working with the National College on the Teaching Schools Strategy and the development of accreditation models for their national Leadership and Management framework, building strategic partnerships with the Teaching School Alliances in our region, developing new accreditation models with the US Department of State and British Council for the Fulbright Teacher Exchange Programme and most recently working as chair of the policy and practice programme group for the 2013 North of England Education Conference.